Valuation Guide

 Frequently Asked Questions

 Marriage value is the additional value that arises when a leaseholder's interest is combined with the freeholder's interest by extending the lease.
 It exists because a long lease is worth more in market terms than the leasehold and freehold values added separately.
-Under the Leasehold Reform, Housing and Urban Development Act 1993, when marriage value applies the leaseholder must pay 50 per cent of it to the freeholder as part of the lease extension premium.
+Under the Leasehold Reform, Housing and Urban Development Act 1993, when marriage value applies the leaseholder must pay 50 percent of it to the freeholder as part of the lease extension premium.

 Only when the lease has fewer than 80 years remaining at the date the Section 42 notice is served.
 Schedule 13 of the 1993 Act states that where the unexpired term exceeds 80 years, marriage value is nil.
 This is why so many sources advise leaseholders to extend before the lease falls below 80 years: the moment it does, marriage value becomes payable on top of the basic premium.